What is Teradata Concurrency Control?

 Teradata Locks

-Usually, The Teradata lock manager locks the objects automatically.
-Implicit locks are done by the lock manager on a database, tables, views, and rows (based on the row hash value).
+The Teradata lock manager automatically locks objects such as databases, tables, views, and rows (determined by the row hash value).

-There are four different levels of locking available: Exclusive, Write, Read, Access.
+There are four different types of locks: Exclusive, Write, Read, and Access.

 Object Type Locked | Automatic Lock Handling |